 This brings me back to the point of why I will not be making this film publicly available.
 The people in the film shared personal experiences related to their drug use and I filmed street drug markets and other aspects of drug behaviour.
-As part of the research ethics process and agreements I made with those who are included in the film, I cannot show this in public settings aside from research and academic purposes.
+As part of the research ethics process and agreements I made with those who are included in the film, I cannot show this in the normal public settings such as film festivals & public screenings.
+However, I can screen this at universities and academic film festivals as these come under ‘research and academic’ purposes.

 When I filmed MIRA, the objective was clear.
 We wanted to reach as many people as possible with the film so that an unknown runner (surreal to believe she was unknown considering the situation now) could potentially get some sponsors and we could reach other girls in Nepal.
 Conversely, this filming project had the objective of filming important social issues that are largely unnoticed where only a small amount of people are going to view the final film result.
 It is a strange feeling to devote yourself to a filming project when the potential audience was going to be relatively small.